rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 The final test is to ensure that the ESP32 can receive messages from AWS IoT Core.
 The MQTT broker allows us to do a publish.

 Publish a message to ESP32 while monitoring the ESP32 in Arduino serial monitor.
 The ESP32 is subscribed to esp32/sub.
 Therefore from IoT Core we will publish a message to esp32/sub.
+Enter esp32/pub in the publish window, and hit publish.

 <img src="publish1.png" width=50%>

 When ESP32 receives a message it will print a message to screen.
+Ensure you get the red part of this message in Arduino Serial monitor.

 <img src="publish3.png" width=40%>